-What kind of auctions allow me to place comfort bids?
+What kind of auctions allows me to place comfort bids?

 You can place comfort bids for any type of transport capacity auction except within-day auctions.